Nazaniiin/AB_Testing/README.md

 | Retention              | 0.0549             |
 | Net conversion         | 0.0156             |

+**Evaluating statistical and practical significance**

+Now that we have calculated the standard deviation for our evaluation metrics (i.e. the analytical variability), we would like to also see how different they can be later when we run the actual study.
+Ideally, we do not like to see a big difference between statistical and practical significance.

+Since the demoniators of Gross and Net conversion are the same as the unit of diversion (i.e. cookie), it is safe to say that the analytical variability will be similar to the empirical variability, but we will later calculate emperical variability and see how they differ.

+Retention is an evaluation metric that has a different denominator `user-ides to complete checkout` than the unit of conversion (i.e. cookies), it might result in a significant difference between analytical variability and emperical variability for this metric.
+We will also dive more into this later.

 ## Sizing

 ### Choosing Number of Samples given Power